xaizek/zograscope/README.md

  * the comparison might not produce best results on Makefiles as it needs some tuning, this should happen over time (Makefiles aren't changed that often)

+#### Lua ####

+Newly added (March 2021) with very little testing so far.
+However, the language is small and simple enough to not pose much difficulties.

+Note the following:
+ * non-5.3 versions might still work, albeit can produce worse results

 #### Other ####